-Workers have the right to the highest level of protection, so far as reasonably practicable.
-Eliminating or minimising risks in the design stage of a product is an effective way of providing the best protection.
+Workers have the right to the highest level of protection, so far as is reasonably practicable.
+Managing risks in the design stage of a product is an effective way of providing the best protection.
 It is more effective than, for example, retrofitting a product later in its lifecycle.